 We departed Skiathos, for the second time, at 1030.
 Our destination was Ayios Focas, Skyros.
 We raised the mainsail and set it on the first reef, opened the headsail and sailed past Skopelos.
 The wind was a fairly light 15-25 knots WNW.
 After a while the wind attenuated to 10-20 knots and we shook off the reef.
 We managed to sail for about 15 M when the wind backed to the N and went down to about 6 knots.
 We rolled-in the unhappy headsail and motor-sailed the rest of the way.

-We arrives in Ayios Fokas [38° 52.4' N 24° 28.6' E] at 1930.
+We arrived in Ayios Fokas [38° 52.4' N 24° 28.6' E] at 1930.
 The total distance from Skiathos was 48.9 M. It was an easy and pleasurable passage with many reminiscences between two old schoolmates.
 Dimitris even managed to take care, by GSM phone, of some trouble with his business back in Washington, DC.
 We anchored off without too much trouble.

 There was a wonderful sunset and the sea was very calm here.
 We launched the zodiac and went ashore to the restaurant.
 Being late in the season, they did not have very much but they did feed us with grilled meat balls, potatoes, salad, cheese, and homemade bread.
 It was simple fare but, as usual, very tasty.
 After a walk, we went back onboard and retired early.
 No loud music here to disturb the serenity of the lovely cove.